• Skip to primary navigation

 • It is a family-friendly recipe – both kids and adults will love these pancakes.
 They are so easy to make, and the kids can get involved in the process too!
 Why not to serve them on Pancake Day (Shrove Tuesday), Mothers’ Day or Father’s Day or even Valentine’s Day to show your love?

 Are you looking for more pancake recipes?
-Try these triple chocolate crepes, or soft English pancakes.
+Try these sugar-free pancakes, triple chocolate crepes, or soft English pancakes.

 A top down photo of five bowls with different ingredients on a table top.